ethereum-optimism/specs/specs/protocol/holocene/derivation.md

 - A first frame for a new channel starts a new channel as the staging channel.
   - If there already is an open, non-completed staging channel, it is dropped and replaced by this new channel.
-This is consistent with how the frame queue drops all frames of an non-closed channel upon the arrival of a first frame for a new channel.
+This is consistent with how the frame queue drops all frames of a non-closed channel upon the arrival of a first frame for a new channel.
 - If the current channel is timed-out, but not yet pruned, and the incoming frame would be the next correct frame for this channel, the frame and channel are dropped, including all future frames for